SpectivOfficial/live-tour-lab/README.md

 5. __Tour defaults__

 A lot of information was the same in the 2 hero entries.
-While you could of course change the defaults in your Hero.js component code, it is often the case that you want different looks in different tours.
+While you could change the defaults in your Hero.js component code, it is often the case that you want different looks in different tours.
 So go ahead and set a default for our tour instead.
 Add an entry to the defaults section at the top of the json file:
 ```
 ...
 "defaults": {